::p_load('sf', 'tidyverse', 'tmap', 'spdep', 'onemapsgapi', 'units', 'matrixStats', 'readxl', 'jsonlite', 'olsrr', 'corrplot', 'ggpubr', 'GWmodel',

 Projected CRS: SVY21 / Singapore TM

-childcare_sf <- st_read(dsn = "data/geospatial/extracted", layer = "childcare")
+<- st_read(dsn = "data/geospatial/extracted", layer = "childcare") childcare_sf

 Reading layer `childcare' from data source